nikolalsvk/blog/content/blog/deploying-and-configuring-lightouse-ci-server/index.md

 Click "Add secret" and we're good to make our first push and trigger the LHCI.

 Now, whenever there's a push to my blog repo, a GitHub Action will run and report a Lighthouse score to the Lighthouse CI Server we configured in this blog post.
-Depending on the project you are running, you might have a different set up than I have, but the concept is similar:
+Depending on the project you are running, you might have a different setup than I have, but the concept is similar:

 1. Prepare your project (install deps)
 2. Generate the production version of the website